lucas98774/software-patterns/README.md

 This repo will also link code via submodules in git.
 If you are not familiar with those read [this](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Submodules essentially allow repos inside of other repos which allow natural partitioning of projects into smaller projects which increases maintainability and organization.
 This does come with a few more git commands to learn and keeping the submodules straight but I hope is greatly worth it in terms of organization and code separation.

+## Getting Started

+The steps I am detailing here are laid out in the link on submodules in the previous section but I am detailing this in case anyone wants to get started without reading that yet. __To execute__ any code contained in a submodule, 2 commands must be run (both from that subdirectory) __after__ initially cloning this project:

+1. git submodule init: this registers the directory as a submodule on your local config
+2. git submodule update: this will actually grab the code